 true.
 To disable autostart, set

 false.
 Displays screenshots before viewing.
 Sound availability is defined by the browser policy.

 - play_duration — the number of seconds until video playback stops.
 The default value is

 realtime (realtime=true) — enables broadcasts via low latency protocols.
 Automatically selects from MSE-LD, RTMP or WebRTC.
 Is 'false' by default, set the

 truevalue to enable video playback with low latency.

 Attention!
 Low-latency broadcasting consumes more CPU and network resources, so do not use it without a real need.

 dvr — opens the archive player.
 To access the file, specify the value true.
 See DVR player below for details.

 ago — allows users to rewind back.
 The value is specified in seconds.
 The default is off.
 It's more convenient than DVR player for viewing video in the last few minutes or hours.
 Ideal for pausing and rewinding live video on the site.
-For example, the rewind hour is given by: embed.html?ago=3600.
+For example, to set the possibility to rewind for an hour: embed.html?ago=3600.